Black Dutch (genealogy)

 Black Dutch is a term with several different meanings in United States dialect and slang.
 It generally refers to racial, ethnic or cultural roots.
 Its meaning varies and such differences are contingent upon time and place.
 Several varied groups of multiracial people have sometimes been referred to as or identified as Black Dutch, most often as a reference to their ancestors.
+The Dictionary of American Regional English defined "black Dutch" as "A dark-complexioned people of uncertain origin."

+Genealogist and journalist James Pylant wrote that "a blanket definition cannot be given for every American family claiming descent from the Black Dutch."
+Common interpretations of Black Dutch ancestry include Jewish, Spanish Dutch, Dutch Indonesian, Native American, Mulatto, African, and others.

-The term Black Dutch appears to have become widely adopted in the Southern Highlands and as far west as Texas in the early 1800s by certain Southeastern families of mixed race ancestry, especially those of Native American descent.
+Jimmie H. Crane wrote in 2006 that term Black Dutch appears to have become widely adopted in the Southern Highlands and as far west as Texas in the early 19th century by certain Southeastern families of mixed race ancestry, especially those of Native American descent.
 When used in the South, it usually did not imply African admixture, although some families who used the term were of tri-racial descent.

-In addition, some mixed race persons of European and African descent identified as Portuguese or Native American, as a way to explain their variations in physical appearance from Europeans and to be more easily accepted by European-American neighbors.
-By the late 18th century, numerous free mixed race families were migrating west, along with English neighbors, to the frontiers of Virginia and North Carolina, where racial castes were less strict than in plantation country of the Tidewater.
+In addition, some mixed-race persons of European and African descent identified as Portuguese or Native American, as a way to explain their variations in physical appearance from Europeans and to be more easily accepted by European-American neighbors.
+By the late 18th century, numerous free mixed-race families were migrating west, along with white Americans, to the frontiers of Virginia and North Carolina, where racial castes were less strict than in the plantation country of the Tidewater.

-Germans

-The term "Dutch" for people of German descent also acquired a wider meaning.
-In those days "Dietsch" or "Duitsch" and "Deutsch" were the words for the Germanic languages spoken in what we now know as the Netherlands and Germany.
-Germans with swarthy or darker complexions were called "Black Dutch" (or Schwarze Deutsche or "black german").
-According to James Pylant, who studied families claiming "Black Dutch" as part of their heritage:

-"There are strong indications that the original "Black Dutch" were swarthy-complexioned Germans.
-Anglo-Americans loosely applied the term to any dark-complexioned American of European descent.
-The term was adopted [by some people] as an attempt to disguise Indian or infrequently, tri-racial descent.
-By the mid-19th century, the term had become an American colloquialism; a derogative term for anything denoting one's small stature, dark coloring, working-class status, political sentiments or anyone of foreign extract.
-In contrast to the Anglo-surnamed Melungeons, nearly 60% of American families reporting Black Dutch tradition bear surnames that are either decidedly German or possibly Americanized from Germanic origin."

-Even in the 1820s, ethnic German men who differed over politics used "Black Dutch" as a slur against opponents.